 You begin by filing your application with Dental Board.
 After Dental Board determines that you are qualified to sit for the written exam, they will send eligibility to the examination administration contractor at that time PSI will mail a scheduling notice indicating how the candidate may schedule an examination.
 Examination eligibility expires two years once you receive the date of your application was received by the DB.

 I work in an orthodontic office and wish to become a Permitted Orthodontic Assistant…what must I do?

-Before a dental assistant (DA) is issued a permit, he/she must complete 12 months of work experience as a dental assistant; complete a Dental Board-approved OA course that may commence after 6 months of work experience; complete Dental Board approved courses in the California Dental Practice Act; infection control (8 hours); basic life support and pass a State written examination in othodontic procedures.
-If you are a licensed RDA or RDAEF, you do not have to provide documentation of work experience or complete the 8 hour infection control.
-You must maintain the CE requirements as an RDA, which includes CPR certification and completion of a 4 hour IC/DPA courses.
+Completion of at least 12 months of work experience as a dental assistant.
+Board-Approved course in the Dental Practice Act and a Board-Approved, course in infection control.
+Basic life support offered by the American Red Cross or the American Heart Association, or any other course approved by the Board as equivalent.
+Board-Approved OA course, which may commence after the completion of six months of work experience as a dental assistant.
+Passing a written examination administered by the DB.
+Submit Live scan fingerprints.
+If you are a licensed RDA or RDAEF, you do not have to provide documentation of work experience or complete the 8-hour infection control.
+You must maintain the CE requirements as an RDA, which includes CPR certification and completion of a 4-hour IC/DPA courses.

 What does a dental assistant do to become permitted as a Dental Sedation assistant?